Taking to the streets to find a Shreveport killer

 “It just shook us.”

-On the anniversary of her death Michael Chisum spent the entire day walking with a sign.
-It asks if you have information on the death of Vontashia Bell to contact Crime Stoppers.
+On the anniversary of her death, Michael Chisum spent the entire day walking with a sign imploring anyone with information on the death of Vontashia Bell to contact Crime Stoppers.

-Chisum started his journey in his neighborhood on Swan Lake Rd. in Bossier City before getting on a bus and ending the day in downtown Shreveport.
+Chisum started his journey in his neighborhood on Swan Lake Road in Bossier City before getting on a bus and ending the day in downtown Shreveport.

 “She hadn’t quite graduated high school.
 Her life was ahead of her and now she’s gone.”